Knot Categorification from Mirror Symmetry, Part II: Lagrangians: homology from A-branes

 Like in the one dimensional problem, the product ${\cal P}'\cdot {\cal P}$ vanishes automatically if the end-points of one dimensional strings do not match up.
 In this case, at least one of the $d$ one dimensional triangles on ${\cal A}$ does not exist.

-Another elementary reason why the product may vanish is that the equivariant degree of the map $y$ does not vanish.
-Then, the action of the map to $Y$ is infinite, and the coefficient of ${\cal P}''$ in the product is zero.
-An alternative way to see the vanishing is that the equivariant degrees of ${\cal P}''$ and ${\cal P}'\cdot {\cal P}$ are not equal so the algebra cannot relate them.
+Another elementary reason why the product on $Y_0$ must vanish on is that the equivariant degree of the map does not vanish.
 The $J_1$ equivariant degree vanishes for trivially for any $A$ which is a compact domain on ${\cal A}$, and as such does not intersect the punctures at $y=0$ and $y=\infty$.

-The $J_0$ equivariant degree of the map is given by \beq J_0(y) = i'(A) - \sum_i n_{a_i}(A). \eeq The $i'(A)$ term is the intersection of the map $y$ with with the diagonal in $Y$.
+The $J_0$ equivariant degree of the map is given by \beq J_0(y) = i'(A) - \sum_i n_{a_i}(A). \eeq The $i'(A)$ term is the intersection of the map $y$ with with the diagonal.
 It vanishes automatically in the one dimensional problem, but not for general $d$.
-(The prime is to differentiate the intersection with the diagonal here, for maps $y: {\rm D} \rightarrow Y$ of a three-pointed disk to $Y$, from $i(A)$ in \eqref{iD} which is the intersection with the diagonal for maps from a 2-pointed disk ${\rm D}$ to $Y$ instead.)
-The formula for $i'(A)$, derived in \cite{Sarkart}, is given by \beq i'(A) = n_{\cal P}(A) + n_{{\cal P}'}(A) - e(A) + {b_{{\cal P}''}}(A) . \eeq where $n_{\cal P}(A)$ and $n_{{\cal P}'}(A)$ are defined in the same way as those in \eqref{iD} -- they are the average multiplicities at the vertices of $A$ coming from ${\cal P}$ and ${\cal P}'$. ${b_{{\cal P}''}}(A)$, the precise definition of it may be found in \cite{Sarkart}, turns out to be the average intersection of the boundary arcs at vertices corresponding to ${\cal P}''$.
+(The prime is to differentiate the intersection with the diagonal for maps of a three-pointed disk to $Y$, from $i(A)$ in \eqref{iD} which is the intersection with the diagonal for maps from a 2-pointed disk to $Y$ instead.)
+The formula for $i'(A)$, derived in \cite{Sarkart}, is given by \beq i'(A) = n_{\cal P}(A) + n_{{\cal P}'}(A) - e(A) + {b_{{\cal P}''}}(A) , \eeq where $n_{\cal P}(A)$ and $n_{{\cal P}'}(A)$ are defined in the same way as those in \eqref{iD} -- they are the average multiplicities at the vertices of $A$ coming from ${\cal P}$ and ${\cal P}'$. ${b_{{\cal P}''}}(A)$, the precise definition of it may be found in \cite{Sarkart}, turns out to be the average intersection of the boundary arcs at vertices corresponding to ${\cal P}''$.
 The formula \eqref{iD'} is symmetric under cyclic permutations of ${\cal P}$, ${\cal P}'$ and ${\cal P}''$, even if not manifestly so \cite{Sarkart}.
 We can compute $ {b_{{\cal P}''}}(A) $ without defining it directly by noting that for a triangle of unit multiplicity its intersection with the diagonal must vanish, simply because there is no diagonal in the one dimensional problem.
 This is reproduced by \eqref{iD'} if it assigns $b =-1/4$ for any of the $d$ points in ${\cal P}''$, which indeed is the result in \cite{Sarkart}.